camiel-m/fetal_brain_multiomics/README.md

 Code for making many of the figures is available as [Jupyter notebooks](notebooks/README.md) The package versions used to generate these figures are in [this environment file](environment.yml)

-### Genes and transcripts annotation

-Our gene and transcripts annotation is based on Based on GRCh38.p13 gencode V35 primary sequence assembly as previously described in [Emelie Braun et al., Science 2023](https://www.science.org/doi/10.1126/science.adf1226).

-We discarded genes or transcripts that overlapped or mapped to other genes or non-coding RNAs 3’ UTR.

-From [this link](https://storage.googleapis.com/linnarsson-lab-human/build-refdata-cellranger-arc-hg38-final3.tgz) you can download the input files to build the cellranger-arc index yourself.

-For more information please see [the corresponding github repo](https://github.com/linnarsson-lab/developing-human-brain).